-A Weekend at Mammoth Lakes
+A Summer Weekend at Mammoth Lakes

 I’ve been to Mammoth many times to snowboard in the winter, when the roads are icy and the lifts are busy.
 When my friend Sean put together a summer camping trip on Facebook, I was interested in going to experience Mammoth Lakes from a different perspective.
 This time instead of a relaxing in a cabin with hot totties and hot tubs, we’d be tent camping and enjoying the sunshine under the stars.
 It was time for a road trip.

-Lately I’ve discovered there is nothing better than a well researched road trip.
+There is nothing better than a well researched road trip.
 A long ride can be cumbersome, tiring, and uneventful.
 If you have the time, do some research to see what lies along the road on the way to your destination.
 We made several stops on the way to Mammoth and back that were fun to stop and photograph.

 Red Rock Canyon